-Matthew A. Shadle is Associate Professor of Theology and Religious Studies at Marymount University in Arlington, Virginia.
-He has published The Origins of War: A Catholic Perspective (Georgetown, 2011).
-His Interrupting Capitalism: Catholic Social Thought and the Economy will be published by Oxford University Press later in 2018.
+Matthew A. Shadle is Professor of Theology and Religious Studies at Marymount University in Arlington, Virginia.
+He has published Interrupting Capitalism: Catholic Social Thought and the Economy (Oxford, 2018) and The Origins of War: A Catholic Perspective (Georgetown, 2011).

 The concept of the common good, so central to Catholic social ethics, provides a hopeful way to integrate these concerns for both structural factors and agency into an ethical framework for thinking about migration.

 The economic crisis of 2007-08 contributed to an increasing sense of disillusionment with the mainstream economic thinking of the left and particularly of the right, and as a result a number of heterodox ideas and traditions have gained renewed interest.
 This disillusionment has led to a great deal of ferment in Catholic circles in particular because Catholic social thought offers an intellectually rich tradition of thinking on economic issues that does not fit easily into mainstream categories.